Frequently Asked Questions

 Because we often gather in small groups to sing, and have a square dance, we encourage everyone to be respectful of decisions made by those who choose to protect themselves.

 Please stay home if you are not feeling well.

 Leave no trace

-Laketown Ranch is a pristine, natural environment that is home to herds of elk and other wildlife.
-Please use the proper waste and recycling bins throughout the festival site.
+Laketown Ranch is a natural environment that is home to a herd of Roosevelt elk and other wildlife.
+Please use proper waste and recycling bins throughout the festival site.
 Help us reduce plastics and avoid single-use plastic containers.
 Keep a clean campsite and leave no trace when you leave.
 For safety reasons, no glass containers, please.
 Enjoy your beverages in hard, re-usable plastic or travel containers.